haeggee/swarm/README.md

 ## Developing

 All notebooks depend on and use Matplotlib, NumPy, PySwarms, Sklearn, and SciPy.
 The Python version used is 3.8.
-Note that we do not have a specific version list.
+See [`requirements.txt`](https://github.com/haeggee/swarm/blob/master/requirements.txt).

 Please consider the rule to always push your changes to the notebook only **AFTER** restarting the kernel and executing all cells starting from the first to ensure a working notebook.